 Ever checked how your website is performing or what is the current stats of your website?
 Website’s performance is not only important for better search engine rankings but also for a better user experience.
 A website’s rankings depend on various aspects such as page loading speed, SEO-friendly web pages, quality of the contents, the total number of backlinks, etc. Website’s performance has a significant impact on rankings.
 In the previous article, I have mentioned that search engines give more priority to a faster website than the slow one.
 That’s why it’s very important to optimize WordPress site speed.

 What do the visitors expect when they do surfing on your website?
-Of course, they expect to have a super fast website where they can get a better browsing experience.
+Of course, they expect to have a super-fast website where they can get a better browsing experience.
 They just don’t want to waste a second on the internet.

 If your website lets the visitors wait for even a second, you will face the negative impact right away.
 A sluggish website results in rising bounce rates, poor search rankings, and decrease conversions.
-Although it’s important to build a website with useful contents, informative images, and videos, using them without proper optimization is folly.
+Although it’s important to build a website with useful content, informative images, and videos, using them without proper optimization is folly.

 You should be conscious of this issue since the very beginning of the creation of your website.
 If the website left unchecked, the website’s performance becomes slower.
 If you haven’t optimized your WordPress website speed yet, then it’s high time to focus on this issue and improve your site’s performance.

 Thankfully, there are plenty of easy techniques and strategies that you can employ to optimize WordPress website speed.
-Even if you are not web savvy, you can still speed up your website’s loading speed.
+Even if you are not web-savvy, you can still speed up your website’s loading speed.
 Let’s get the ultimate guide to optimize WordPress website speed, ensure better search rankings, and better browsing experience.

 Why Optimizing WordPress Site Speed Is Vital?

 All know that the search engines out there especially Google used to update their algorithms most often.
 It was in 2010 when Google officially declared that they will count the page loading speed of a website as a ranking factor.
-Since then, they still show the faster websites on the first result page.
+Since then, they still show faster websites on the first result page.
 Ultimately, we all want to bring massive traffic to our website as well as rank better.
 Therefore, there is no alternative to optimize WordPress site speed.

-Recently Akamai has determined that 47% users expect a page to load within 2 seconds or less.
-40% of them leaves a website if it takes more than 3 seconds to load.
+Recently Akamai has determined that 47% of users expect a page to load within 2 seconds or less.
+40% of them leave a website if it takes more than 3 seconds to load.
 According to a report of Tagman, just one-second delay in page-loading speed results in losing 7% revenues.
 Additionally, a slow webpage drastically reduces the page views by 11% and 15% in customer satisfaction.

 If you have an online business or commerce shop online, the significance of a faster website can’t be described in a few words.
 Think like a visitor for a while.
 You have come online to buy a T-Shirt.
 You are trying to visit an eCommerce website, but it’s taking too long to respond.
 What will you do?